Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds… James 1:2

 I have to admit, I used to struggle with reading that I was supposed to consider it a joy to face trials.
 Not only that, but it was supposed to be pure joy…and it wasn’t just one or two trials, but many.
 MANY!
 And oftentimes, I found that these trials would all come around the same time.
 We don’t even get to try to handle just one at a time!

-Ugh, God if You are good and You are love, then why so many trials?
+Ugh!
+God if You are good, and You are love, then why so many trials?

 Mature and complete.
 Not lacking anything.

-Thirteen years ago, I didn’t know it at the time, but I was about to enter into one of the darkest winters of my life.
+In the Fall of 2003, I didn’t know it at the time, but I was about to enter into one of the darkest winters of my life.
 My husband had just separated from active duty military and we moved back to his hometown.
 We didn’t have a house yet, so we moved in with his mom.
 I would like to say that my mother-in-law and I got along swimmingly, but close quarters, and upstate NY winters, did nothing to enhance our relationship.
-Right before we moved, I had been diagnosed with Hypothyroidism.
+Right before we moved to NY, I had been diagnosed with Hypothyroidism.
 I also needed to quickly find a doctor to remove pre-cancerous cells that had been discovered as we were moving (my biopsy was on the day the movers were packing up our house).
 While I was unable to find a job in our new state, my husband was working 12-14 hour days delivering packages during the holiday season.
 I was trying to remain positive; however, because I had only just begun medication for my Hypothyroidism, I was still experiencing all of the symptoms – depression being the worst of them all.
 And then the day after Christmas, my grandmother, who had always been a steady rock in my ever-changing world, passed away.
 Two and a half weeks later, we lost my husband’s father.
 He, too, was a steady source of strength for our family.

 Talk about getting kicked while you’re down.